Understanding the F03.90 ICD-10 Code

 - F03.91: Unspecified dementia with behavioral disturbance

-When Therapists Use This Diagnosis Code
+When to Use the F03.90 Diagnosis Code

 Documentation Requirements for Clinicians